Node Embedding over Temporal Graphs

-Several other approaches have been recently suggested for temporal graph representations. \citet{nguyen2018continuous} proposed a method for continuous dynamic embedding, based on random walks with `chronological' paths that can only move forward in time.
-Their approach was shown to outperform static baselines, including DeepWalk~\cite{Perozzi:2014:DOL} and node2vec~\cite{grover16node}. \citet{zuo2018embedding} also proposed a continuous method, with neighborhoods generated by modeling Hawkes processes~\cite{hawkes1971spectra}.
-The dynamic triad algorithm~\cite{zhou2018dynamic} considered the addition of a third edge among three nodes in the graph (dynamic triad closure) to capture network dynamics over time and learn from one time point to the next.
-Other temporal representations include the application of generalized singular value decomposition to consecutive time steps~\cite{zhu2018high} and the use of node attribute similarity to optimize representation over time~\cite{li2017attributed}.
-Recent surveys provide good summaries and additional details~\cite{cui2018survey,goyal2018graph,hamilton2017representation}.
 Our approach is unique in providing an end-to-end architecture that can be jointly optimized to a given task.
 In addition, our evaluation shows the superiority of our approach for the relevant baselines over a variety of datasets for both the temporal link prediction and node classification tasks.